aaltonewmedia/physcomp.newmedia.dog/content/2024/jue-ning/week-03/index.md

 \
 \
-The idea needs to be polished.
+The idea needs to be refined.

 ![](paiting-2.gif)